klux21/science_stuff/README.txt

 What is this repository for?
 It mainly contains ideas and small calculations on physics.
-After all, you can only make progress if you constantly reassess your own view of things, whether that is right or wrong.
+After all, you can only make progress if you constantly reassess your own view of things, to validate whether you are right or wrong.
 Below is a small list of things that I currently see as a given.

-- The Lorentz factor γ is an important part of the relativistic physics.
+- The Lorentz factor γ is a important part of the relativistic physics.
   The following notations of the relationship between the speed v, the speed of light c and the Lorentz factor γ are especially important for understanding of physics